Great Plains Research

 Content

-Great Plains Research publishes original, peer-reviewed research and integrative syntheses that illuminate the peoples, cultures, ecologies, and economies of the Great Plains.
-By connecting scholars, practitioners, and communities, the journal serves as a dynamic platform for dialogue, discovery, and meaningful impact.
+Great Plains Research publishes original, peer-reviewed scholarship that brings multiple knowledge systems together to illuminate the peoples, cultures, ecologies, and economies of the Great Plains.
+By connecting scholars, practitioners, and communities, the journal serves as a platform for understanding and meaningful impact.

 Great Plains Research Vol. 34.2